 I said ‘pray’, but what I mean is pour your heart out.
 When we pour our hearts out to God concerning our dreams, it rekindles the passion He’s placed within us!
 It also affirms His goodness and His sovereignty over our lives.

-Every time I think of a particular truth I am passionate about, my heart swells with the desire to teach that message to a room full of women.
-Unfortunately, just as it wasn’t time for me to move out of my administrative role several years ago, it is not time for me to begin a speaking ministry right now.
+Currently, I’m dreaming of the day I am able to speak truth to a room full of women, but a speaking ministry isn’t possible right now.
 So when those feelings of longing and desire arise, I lay it all out before God.

 I remind Him of the dream He has given me to speak.
-I beg Him to one day allow me to feel the words that are pounding in my chest, pour out of my mouth.
+I beg Him to one day allow me to teach His Word and encourage women face-to-face.
 Then, I thank Him for the dream He’s given me and ask Him to help me discern His timing.
 Finally, I lay that dream in His hands, once again, and commit to waiting for Him to move.

 Prepare for What You Pray for